Legal Change With Business Impact: New Canadian Trade-marks Regime Effective June 17, 2019

-By Donna MacEwen, Regional Lead Partner at McInnes Cooper
+By Donna MacEwen, QC, Partner at McInnes Cooper

 On June 17, 2019, big changes to Canada’s Trade-marks Act (the law that protects, essentially, a brand) fundamentally altering Canada’s trade-mark ownership and protection regime will finally take effect.
 The looming changes, in the works for five years, fundamentally shift Canada’s trade-marks legal regime and eliminate the requirement for use of the trade-mark before registering it.
 And this will have a very real and practical business impact.

 Trade-marks can be an extremely valuable business asset: most businesses identify their business, products or services with a unique trade-mark.
 The changes will make it more difficult and more costly for businesses to protect their trade-marks, potentially dampening their development of new brands in Canada.
 Businesses that plan to renew or apply for trade-mark registrations might still have time to renew or apply before the changes take effect – but only if they act now.